escherize/dredd/README.md

 Dredd is fixing j_25 to be 6
 ```

- It's fixed!
+ And it's fixed.

-### check
+### `check`

-To see the result of judges in your namespace:
+To see the result of judges in your namespace without editing anything.

 ``` clojure